Vedikamishra12/taskFlex/README.txt

 - Backend: Node.js, Express.js
 - Database: MongoDB Atlas with Mongoose
 - Auth: JWT and bcrypt
-- Deployment: Railway for backend, Vercel for frontend
+- Deployment: Railway for backend, Render for frontend

 Features
 - Signup and login with JWT authentication